w-y/jerrymarker/README.md

         grunt build  //to generate the parser javascript from lex/yacc rule

-        grunt       //concat the parser and util programs, generate the dist file
+        grunt       //concat the parser and other util codes to generate the dist js files

 Installing jerrymarker is easy now.
 Simple use the javascript from the dist folder.
 Or just download the javascript from [project site] (http://www.jerrymarker.com).